-This winter a trail camera silently monitoring a fence opening along the margin of Rosslyn’s woods-fields transition documented our second most frequent nocturnal visitor, the Eastern Coyote.
+This winter Rosslyn’s trail camera silently monitoring a fence opening (along the margin of a woods-fields transition) recorded our second most frequent nocturnal visitor, the Eastern Coyote.
 The images in this post, captured this past January (2017), might even offer a glimpse at the animal frequently referred to as a “coywolf”.

-Although none of these photographs portray exceptionally large canids, I have on several occasions witnessed firsthand coyotes of significantly larger proportions.
+Although none of these photographs portray exceptionally large canids, on several occasions I have witnessed firsthand coyotes of significantly larger proportions.
 My first experience took place almost a decade ago while brush-hogging one of the rear meadows.
 The coyote—or possibly “coywolf”—was easily as large as a malamute and considerably more robust than the coyotes in these trail cam photos.
-Coloring was mottled grays and browns, and the head and tail were notably larger than coyotes.
+Coloring was mottled grays and browns, and the head and tail were notably larger than other coyotes I’ve seen.

 I will share additional game/trail camera photos of Rosslyn’s native wildlife (including Bobcat) in the near future.
 Stay tuned!